luminarily/bookofmormon/_posts/2017-03-06-modern-gadianton-robbers.md

 tags: 'politics conspiracies'
 published: true
 description: 'The Nephites fell because the corruption of the Gadianton robbers was not completely eradicated from their midst.'
-post_author: Ondi-Ahman
+post_author: the_awakening
 comments: true
 image: /images/posts/The_Fumigator_Awakens.png
 ---

-#### The Nephites fell because the corruption of the Gadianton robbers was not completely eradicated from their midst.

-###### The Gadiaton Robbers were a radical group in the Book of Mormon who gained power through murder and who robbed from the working class to survive.
+The Gadiaton Robbers were a radical group in the Book of Mormon who gained power through murder and who robbed from the working class to survive.
+The Nephites fell because the corruption of the Gadianton robbers was not completely eradicated from their midst.

-Workers and robbers cannot coexist.
-We must "fumigate" the swamp and cause the swamp creatures to reveal themselves.
+*Workers* and robbers cannot coexist.
+We must "fumigate" (or shine a light on) the swamp to cause the swamp creatures to reveal themselves.
 Then, we must go after them with the full force of the law.
-This is the only way for America to retore herself to the Republic.
+This is the only way for our Constitutional Republic to be restored.

 <img style="margin: auto; display: block;" src="{{site.baseurl}}/images/posts/The_Fumigator_Awakens.png" />

-# Can't we just go as we're going, treading lightly against the wicked ones in high places?
-No, not unless we want to fail.

 We must purge government corruption if we are to succeed.
 Unfortunately, conspiracies are a [very real thing][7], and, like any other living thing, will fight viciously to protect themselves.